 Ben Edelman, Assistant Professor at Harvard Business School, is arguably the leading expert on affiliate fraud.
 Ben has identified some of the most creative fraud cases involving affiliate marketing and helped some of the world’s biggest companies avoid affiliate marketing issues.
-Here Ben talks with Jake Ludington about the current state of affiliate fraud and what affiliate managers can do to effectively avoid it.
+Here Ben talks with Jake Ludington about the current state of fraud and what affiliate managers can do to effectively prevent affiliate fraud.
 Ben was a keynote at the inaugural Affiliate Management Days in San Francisco.

 Here’s the transcript from this interview:

 Jake Ludington here at Affiliate Marketing Days and i’m here with Ben Edelman, Assistant Professor at Harvard.
 You seem to have an interesting fascination with affiliate fraud, is that fair to say?

 I love all kinds of fraud.
 I love catching it most mostly, but it’s not just affiliate fraud.
 You know other kinds of online advertising are subjective fraud.
 Other kinds of commerce are subject to fraud and if I can find it I love to tell people what I find.

 What are the common of things you are seeing now in the affiliate fraud space now?
 What are the big gotchas out there right now?